Spay Neuter Clinic FAQs

 Does a licensed veterinarian perform my pet’s surgery?

 Yes!
 NC law mandates that you must be a licensed veterinarian in order to perform surgery on any animal.
-Dr. Michelle Hays brings to you and your pet more than 24 years of experience in private practice and emergency, and has an extensive background in spay neuter clinics.
-Please visit our “Our Team” tab for further information on Dr. Hays.
+Dr. Michelle Maalizadeh brings to you and your pet more than 24 years of experience in private practice and emergency, and has an extensive background in spay neuter clinics.
+Please visit our “Our Team” tab for further information on Dr. Maalizadeh.

 Will you declaw my cat?